mne-tools/mne-python/doc/install/contributing.rst

 - |hand-sparkles| Tell us about things you wish MNE-Python could do, or things it can do but you wish they were easier.
 - |universal-access| Improve the accessibility of our website.
-- |fix-bug| Fix bugs.
+- |bug-slash| Fix bugs.
-- |remove-format| Fix mistakes in our function documentation strings.
+- |text-slash| Fix mistakes in our function documentation strings.
-- |magic| Implement new features.
+- |wand-magic-sparkles| Implement new features.
-- |pencil-alt| Improve existing tutorials or write new ones.
+- |pencil| Improve existing tutorials or write new ones.
 - |python| Contribute to one of the many Python packages that MNE-Python depends on.